interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/MailBlockClickHouse.md

 # MailBlockClickHouse

-A block entry from the clickhouse mailblocks server.
+A block event record sourced from the ClickHouse analytics store.
+Represents a message that triggered one of the rspamd block rules (`LOCAL_BL_RCPT` or `MBTRAP`).
+The `from` address can be passed to `POST /mail/blocks/delete` to delist it.

 ## Properties